MembrilloAmarillo/engine/README.md

-# satisfactory_scheme
+# ENGINE
-Scheme to organize factories on Satisfactory game
+For now its a simple 3D object visualizer, but is supposed to be a useful game engine at one point for my own projects

 Under development, so it does have 0 things added yet